 The G-MAX, Pro 80V, and the 120i house the battery compartment on top of the saw body, which we think is the most convenient and ergonomic.
 The tool-free chain tensioning system still isn't the easiest design to use on either of these models.
 At 10.7 pounds, the Husqvarna is one of the lightest chainsaws in our review.

-Usually, the main concern that die-hard gas-powered chainsaw fans have before switching to cordless is skepticism about the battery life.
-And with good reason.
-There was a significant degree of fluctuation in battery life among the saws we reviewed, so we weighted this metric as 25% of our total score.
-The battery evaluation consisted of two individual tests: how long the batteries ran at full throttle with no resistance and how long the batteries took to charge.
-We weighted our scores slightly more towards battery life than charge time, but we recognize that charge time is important to many folks as well.
+Before making the conversion to cordless, most die-hard gas-powered chainsaw enthusiasts are skeptical about the battery life.
+And not without reason.
+Because battery life varied significantly among the saws we tested, we weighted this metric at 25% of our overall score.
+The battery examination included two specific tests: how long the batteries ran at full power with no resistance and how long it took to charge the batteries.
+We weighted our results slightly more heavily toward battery life than charge time, although we know that charge time is still crucial to many people.

 If battery life is your key deciding factor while shopping for a battery chainsaw, look no further than the Ego Power+ CS1800.
 This model lasted an entire 60 minutes during our runtime assessment.
 Surprisingly, even with its extra-long runtime, it only took an hour and a half to charge.